Harbor Voices

 “Harbor Voices is timely, instructive and –

-dare we say it – inspiring, as our city reconnects with
+dare we say it – inspiring, as our city reconnects with its long-neglected waterfront.”

 – Kent Barwick, Municipal Art Society